-6.2.3.
-Associated with saliva sampling (Cohort A and Cohort B)
+6.2.3 Associated with saliva sampling (Cohort A and Cohort B)

-Participants may find the saliva collection process unsavoury as it is involves drooling and epistaxis, which can be controlled with pressure to the affected area.
+Participants may find the saliva collection process unsavoury as it is involves drooling and spitting.
 This will be an optional element of the study.

-6.2.4.
-Associated with nasal fluid sampling (Cohort A and Cohort B)
+6.2.4 Associated with nasal fluid sampling (Cohort A and Cohort B)